FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Conclusion

 \subsection{Impact}

-As organizations transition to post-quantum cryptography, our work enables ML-DSA adoption in cryptocurrency custody, distributed certificate authorities, enterprise key management, and government applications---all while maintaining threshold security and FIPS 204 compatibility for smooth integration with existing infrastructure.
+As organizations transition to post-quantum cryptography, our construction facilitates ML-DSA adoption in cryptocurrency custody, distributed certificate authorities, enterprise key management, and government applications.
+The threshold security guarantees and FIPS 204 compatibility allow integration with existing infrastructure without requiring verifier modifications.